Objective-C: Instantiation

-If a class has more than one initialization method, only one of them (the "designated initializer") needs to follow this pattern; others should call the designated initializer instead of the superclass initializer.
+If a class has more than one initialization method, only one of them (the designated initializer) needs to follow this pattern; others should call the designated initializer instead of the superclass initializer.

 Protocols

-In other programming languages, these are called "interfaces".
+In other programming languages, these are called interfaces.

 Objective-C was extended at NeXT to introduce the concept of multiple inheritance of specification, but not implementation, through the introduction of protocols.
-This is a pattern achievable either as an abstract multiple inherited base class in C++, or as an "interface" (as in Java and C#).
+This is a pattern achievable either as an abstract multiple inherited base class in C++, or as an interface (as in Java and C#).
 Objective-C makes use of ad hoc protocols called informal protocols and compiler-enforced protocols called formal protocols.

 An informal protocol is a list of methods that a class can opt to implement.
 It is specified in the documentation, since it has no presence in the language.
 Informal protocols are implemented as a category (see below) on NSObject and often include optional methods, which, if implemented, can change the behavior of a class.
 For example, a text field class might have a delegate that implements an informal protocol with an optional method for performing auto-completion of user-typed text.
-The text field discovers whether the delegate implements that method (via reflection) and, if so, calls the delegate's method to support the auto-complete feature.
+The text field discovers whether the delegate implements that method (via reflective programming (reflection)) and, if so, calls the delegate's method to support the auto-complete feature.

 A formal protocol is similar to an interface in Java, C#, and Ada 2005.
 It is a list of methods that any class can declare itself to implement.
-Versions of Objective-C before 2.0 required that a class must implement all methods in a protocol it declares itself as adopting; the compiler will emit an error if the class does not implement every method from its declared protocols.
+Objective-C versions before 2.0 required that a class must implement all methods in a protocol it declares itself as adopting; the compiler will emit an error if the class does not implement every method from its declared protocols.
 Objective-C 2.0 added support for marking certain methods in a protocol optional, and the compiler will not enforce implementation of optional methods.

 A class must be declared to implement that protocol to be said to conform to it.
 This is detectable at runtime.
 Formal protocols cannot provide any implementations; they simply assure callers that classes that conform to the protocol will provide implementations.
 In the NeXT/Apple library, protocols are frequently used by the Distributed Objects system to represent the abilities of an object executing on a remote system.